-Now, according to Alliant, the Ultimate Savings Opportunity is available to an unlimited number of new customers through Dec.
-31, 2021.
+Now, according to Alliant, the Ultimate Savings Opportunity is available to new customers through Dec.
+31, 2022.
 (NextAdvisor does not have a paid relationship with Orman or Alliant.)

 Experts like Orman recommend that you save at least six months’ of living expenses (and sometimes more) in a liquid emergency fund.
 You can dip into the money if you have an unexpected loss of income, a sudden large expense, or even an exciting opportunity that requires upfront cash.
 A high-yield savings account — which offers a higher interest rate than a traditional savings account and comes with FDIC deposit insurance up to $250,000 — is an ideal low-risk vehicle to store your emergency fund.